amayamunoz/Community-Networks/README.md

 This graph shows the topology split into communities with different colors for each community.

-Data Source:

 Next, we had to address cliques.
 Every node in a clique is connected to all other nodes in a clique (fully connected).
 In a wireless network, nodes that are all close to one another are fully connected through a single shared link.
 However, in the graph of the topology, it depicted these as point-to-point links, where each node had one individual link with every other node.
 When we represent the network on GENI, we want to represent the clique as a single shared link so that (1) traffic between one pair of nodes will affect other nodes on the link, which is more realistic, and (2) it is easier to successfully reserve the topology on GENI, since it requires fewer links overall.
 To solve this, our script finds all of the cliques in our subgraph and connects all of the nodes within the clique to one link.

 ![Subgraph selected for this example](https://github.com/amayamunoz/Community-Networks/blob/master/subgraph3.png)

-Subgraph 3 from the topology
+Subgraph 3 from the topology.
+Cliques are within rectangles

-Data Source:

 Doing this, we were able to generate an accurate GENI topology of the subgraph.